paulmelnikow/eslint-plugin-pnm/README.md

-bodylabs-jscs
+bodylabs-javascript-style
 =============

-Body Labs JavaScript style, using JSCS.
+Body Labs JavaScript style, using JSCS and eslint.

 Versioning